Jeanne Clery Act — 2013 Annual Security Report

 - Walk on well–traveled pathways and in well–lit and populated areas.
 Walk with friends or groups when possible

-- Engrave owner ID numbers onto electronics and items of value and keep a list of serial numbers and description of property and provide it to Police in the event your property is stolen.
+- Engrave owner identification numbers onto electronics and items of value and keep a list of serial numbers and description of property and provide it to Police in the event your property is stolen.

 - Always double check your doors and windows to ensure they are completely closed and locked before you go to sleep or leave your room or residence.